dssg/MLinPractice/README.md

       - *Predictive Modeling for Public Health: Preventing Childhood Lead Poisoning* by Potash, E, et al. KDD 2015.

-  - **DUE MONDAY, SEPTEMBER 5:** Individual Assignment: Getting to know the class project data
+  - **DUE TUESDAY, SEPTEMBER 5:** Individual Assignment: Getting to know the class project data

-  - **Tuesday, September 6: Obtaining, Storing, and Linking Data**
+  - **Tuesday, September 5: Obtaining, Storing, and Linking Data**
     In this class, we will look at some of the nuances of obtaining and using data in real-world projects, including a discussion of the strengths and weaknesses of different options for data storage as